cortinaluis/vue-google-map-sample/README.md

 };
 ```

+Bellow is one of the overlay definitions (among 2 defined)
-Bellow is just an example to illustrate how the d3 overlay is created:
+to show you how d3 SVG overlay is created:
+(function definition order is altered for the ease of reading)

 ```
 const setSingapore = compose(